 2. Smallest Dwarf Planet (Ceres)

 Ceres is the smallest dwarf planet in our solar system with a diameter of approximately 940 km.
 It is located in the region of the Asteroid belt.
-The astronomers have discovered Ceres around 1801.
+Astronomers discovered Ceres around 1801.
 So this is the earliest known dwarf planet by astronomers.

 - Read in detail:- Ceres dwarf planet: Amazing facts and information